-1. Vacation requests may be submitted from 14 - 45 days in advance for vacation.
-In the event of conflicting requests for vacation dates, the senior member's request shall prevail provided the more senior member's request was submitted thirty (30) days prior to the date(s) requested.
+1. Vacation requests may be submitted from 14 - 105 days in advance for vacation.
+In the event of conflicting requests for vacation dates, the senior member's request shall prevail provided the more senior member's request was submitted ninety (90) days prior to the date(s) requested.
 2. Vacations of two (2) days or less may be made with twenty-four (24) hours of advance notice.
-3. All other requests submitted with less than thirty (30) days of notice shall be on a first come first serve basis regardless of seniority.
-4. Request for emergency vacation leave will be considered individually by the Chief.
-5. A bargaining member who is absent without approval will not be compensated for the time absent and may be subject to disciplinary action.
+3. Request for emergency vacation leave will be considered individually by the Chief.
+4. A bargaining member who is absent without approval will not be compensated for the time absent and may be subject to disciplinary action.